 Mouseover Gene Name and Description¶

 The human genome consists of over 20,000 genes and modern high-throughput measurements are capable of making measurements across the entire genome (e.g. genome-wide expression studies).
 Human genes have official gene symbols (e.g. EGFR) that are frequently used to label genes in these datasets.
-Since no biologist can be knowledgeable about every gene in the genome a common and repetitive task for biologists is looking up the names and descriptions of genes in a dataset or visualization.
+Since no biologist can be knowledgeable about every gene in the genome a common and repetitive task is looking up the names and descriptions of genes in a dataset or visualization.
 To streamline this activity, Clustergrammer automatically displays the full name and description of a gene (provided by data aggregated through the Harmonizome) as a tooltip when a user mouses over a gene label (see screenshot below).
 This simple feature speeds up analysis of large gene-level datasets.

 Export to Enrichr

-Users can also import biological information about their genes directly into the visualization (see screenshot below).
-Simply click the Enrichr-logo at the top-left of the heatmap to bring up a list of libraries from Enrichr, then click on a library to obtain enriched terms for your genes of interest.
-For instance, clicking on ‘ChEA 2016’ will enrich for up-stream transcription factors.
+Enrichrgram on the front end is available to anyone viewing the visualization and can be used by simply clicking the red DNA-like Enrichr logo on the top left of the heatmap, which brings up a list of Enrichr libraries to choose from.
+To perform enrichment analysis, choose a library and Enrichrgram will return enriched terms from this library that are specifically associated with your list of genes (P-value bars indicate the degree of specificity).
+For instance, clicking on ChEA 2016 will calculate enrichment for up-stream transcription factors.
 The enriched terms are shown as row categories, which enables users to see which genes are associated with each term.
-The row-category titles give the enriched term name, and the red-bars represent the significance of the enrichment (see Enrichr combined score).
-Users can run enrichment analysis on specific clusters of genes by filtering the matrix to only show only their genes of interest: e.g. use the dendrogram Crop buttons or Brush-Crop buttons to select a subset of genes for analysis.
+Row-category titles show the enriched term and the red-bars represent the significance of the enrichment (see Enrichr combined score).
+Users can run enrichment analysis on a specific cluster of genes by filtering the matrix to only show only their genes of interest.
+This filtering can be done using the Dendrogram Crop buttons (see Interactive Dendrogram) or Brush-Crop button (see Cropping) to select a subset of genes for analysis.